Jump to accessibility statement Skip to content

 8. Every child is different

-One of the greatest things about teaching primary school classes is that you’ll be working with children from a wide variety of different backgrounds.
+One of the greatest things about becoming a primary school teacher is that you’ll be working with children from a wide variety of different backgrounds.
 While this can be challenging at times, it’s also exciting, as it will give you the opportunity to encourage them and see them grow, not just academically but on a personal level.
 You might even choose to specialise in helping children with Special Educational Needs and Disabilities, crafting ways to provide support for individual children’s requirements.

 Teaching primary school children around a table